brenderi/typescript-training-playground/README.md

 So about 51% red, 26% green, and 23% blue at an intensity of 64% (`492/765 * 100`) will produce the salmon color.

+This way of looking at colors produces the color triangle:

 ![Color Triangle](color-triangle.png)

+The fraction of red is on the horizontal axis and the fraction of green is on the vertical axis.
+The blue component of a color is calculated from the rule that all three fractions add up to 1.
+This means that any color falls within the triangle bounded by the x-axis, y-axis, and the line `1 - x`.

+When adding two colors together, the resulting color is found by drawing a line between the two points for those colors.
+Where along the line to find the sum depends on the ratio of the original colors - more of one color means the sum is closer to that color than the other.